The Problem With Contraband Days

 The carnival and the rest of the festival (the stage, the Buccaneers, etc…) are separated by a corridor of food vendors selling typical fair food, which is nice because I like a little fried everything with my fried everything.
 It also serves as a sort of DMZ between kids riding rides at the carnival and adults getting wasted by the stage.

-If you’re going with kids, or if you just don’t want to risk seeing terrible things your delicate human eyes will never be able to unsee, then go early.
+If you’re going with kids, or if you just don’t want to risk seeing terrible things your delicate human eyes will never be able to unsee, then go early (or wait until the carnival-only week).
 Because when the sun goes down, the party people come out.
-And by party people, I pretty much mean the cast of Trailer Park Boys and Joe Dirt get together to have a drunk dance off and see who can yell WOOOOOOOOOOO! the loudest until somebody throws the first punch.
+And by party people, I pretty much mean the cast of Trailer Park Boys and Joe Dirt get together to have a drunken dance off and see who can yell WOOOOOOOOOOO! the loudest until somebody throws the first punch.
 Basically, the whole thing sort of turns into that sleazy motel from Breaking Bad where Uncle Hank tries to scare Walter Jr. straight, except with pirates instead of meth-heads.
 Or maybe both.

-All in all, it’s a nice little carnival while the sun is up.
+All in all, it was a nice little carnival while the sun was up.
 We just called it the Pirate Festival though, because after I told my 9-year-old about Jean Lafitte and what the word “contraband” means to a lot of people, he flat-out refused to go unless we changed the name ourselves.
 So we did.

 And so should they.